Delemangi/recordings-scraper/readme.md

 # Courses Recordings Scraper

-Use this to get the links of all recordings within a Courses course.
+Use this to get the links of all recordings within a Courses (Moodle) course.

 ## Installing